Next week, technical communicators from around the world will convene at the STC Summit in Anaheim, California.

 In 2012 Ray Gallon was elected to the STC Board of Directors by one vote.
 That’s right: every single person who voted for Ray had a direct effect on the composition of the Board throughout Ray’s two-year term.
 Everyone who supported the losing candidate, but who didn’t bother to vote, had a direct effect too.
 Your vote does count.
 But if you don’t use it, your vote might count in a way you don’t want.

-In 2011 Tricia Spayer was elected to the Board by two votes¹.
+In 2016 Kirsty Taylor was elected to the Board by two votes, and there was a tie for the second Nominating Committee spot¹.
 That’s just in case you thought the 2012 result was a fluke.
 A golfer getting struck by lightning while sinking a hole-in-one.
 No, it’s not like that.

 I myself have recited the mantra that every candidate is well qualified, and therefore STC stands to gain regardless of who’s elected.
-(Sounds like Lake Wobegon, where all of the children are above average.)
 By expressing that view, perhaps I’ve unwittingly helped tamp down the voting percentages.
 Why vote, if all of the candidates are equally good?
 Because every candidate is different.
 Every candidate comes to the election with their own set of priorities for STC, and their own set of experiences.
 Take time to learn which candidates’ views and experiences align most closely with your views about what’s best for STC.
 Then vote for those candidates.

 STC shouldn’t be one of those organizations you join just to get the membership card, just to add a line to your resume.
 It’s an organization where, the more you participate, the more you get back.
 If you’ve never participated in STC, why not start by casting your vote?